jorge-leon/femto/flisp/ROADMAP.md

 ## flisp 0.14
-- Size reduction:
-  - Make double extension optional.
+- Extensions are loaded dynamically
-  - Make file extension optional
+- double extension and file extension are optional
-- Make extensions plugable.
 - Fixed: (cond ('(0))) tries to evaluate (0) but should return (0)
 - Add (intern string) primitive.
 - Add (interp ..) intospection primitive.